jchilds0/jchilds0.github.io/_posts/2024-02-08-chroma-viz.md

 Chroma Engine renders graphics requests from Chroma Viz.
 Chroma Engine has two modes: engine and preview.
-In engine mode, Chroma Engine launches a standalone gtk window to render graphics.
+In engine mode, Chroma Engine launches a standalone GTK window to render graphics.
 This is a placeholder for what would be a process that communicates with a graphics card to output graphics.
-In preview mode, Chroma Engine recieves an xorg window id and uses gtk plugs to embed a window with Chroma Viz while still running as a standalone instance.
+In preview mode, Chroma Engine recieves an Xorg window id and uses GTK Plug to embed a window with Chroma Viz while still running as a standalone instance.
 This allows the operator to view graphics in a preview window within Chroma Viz.

 On startup, Chroma Engine connects to Chroma Hub and requests all templates in the Hub.
 This is done so Chroma Engine can build its own database containing each template that could be received from Chroma Viz.
 This has the added cost of needing to allocate resources for each template, but the benefit is we don't need to allocate memory at run time when we receive a graphics request.
 A middle ground between these two options would be allowing the user to load a subset of templates currently in use, and requesting any new templates on the fly from Chroma Hub as needed.

 Chroma Engine renders graphics using OpenGL.
 To render a graphic, first Chroma Engine recieves a string of data from a Chroma Viz instance.